Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling

 \section{Simulation study}

+In this section, we use simulations to examine the effectiveness of the asymptotically optimal pool derived in Section \ref{optimal pool} as an approximation to the practical optimal pool defined in (\ref{pop}).
+Note that the problem (\ref{pop}) is naturally a multi-objective optimization problem, since it seeks to minimize the participant-specific DRs simultaneously.
+In general, such a problem may not admit a single common minimizer, and therefore a scalarization is needed for numerical implementation.
+We adopt the weighted-sum formulation of the practical optimization problem with equal weights as follows

+This criterion can be interpreted as the minimization of the average diversification ratio across pool participants, and thus provides a natural and tractable solution to the original objective.
+We therefore compare $\boldsymbol{ \lambda }^{\ast }$, obtained in Theorem \ref{thm:opt_sol}, with the optimal solution $\boldsymbol{\lambda }(p)$ to problem (\ref{PAP}).

-In this section, we compare the solution $\boldsymbol{\lambda}^{\ast}$ of the optimization problem $\min_{\boldsymbol{\lambda}}\sum_{i=1}^{n}\mathrm{DR} _{i}(1)$ obtained from Theorem \ref{thm:opt_sol} with the optimal solution $\boldsymbol{\lambda}(p)$ to the practical problem (\ref{pop_sim}).
-The analytical expression of $\boldsymbol{\lambda}(p)$ is generally not available, and its numerical approximation has a high computational cost as it requires solving the multi-dimensional optimization program \eqref{pop_sim}.
-In this section, we apply a Generalized Simulated Annealing (GSA) optimization algorithm (package \texttt{GenSA} in R) to search for a multi-dimensional optimal solution.
-GSA is a generalized version of Simulated Annealing which is a popular stochastic optimization algorithm inspired by the annealing heat treatment used in Metallurgy to minimize the material's internal energy \citep{tsallis1996generalized,xiang_generalized_2013}.
-In Appendix \ref{Appendix_algo}, we compare the GSA algorithm with four other optimization algorithms and find that GSA provides accurate solutions while also being efficient at the same time.
+To solve the multidimensional optimization problem (\ref{PAP}), we apply the Generalized Simulated Annealing (GSA) algorithm implemented in the R package \texttt{GenSA}.
+GSA is a generalized version of simulated annealing, a widely used stochastic optimization method inspired by the annealing process in metallurgy, where heat treatment is used to reduce a material's internal energy (see e.g. \citealp{tsallis1996generalized} and \citealp{xiang_generalized_2013}).
+In Appendix \ref{Appendix_algo}, we compare GSA with four other optimization algorithms and find that it provides accurate solutions while remaining computationally efficient.